MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/mediaset/mediaset-remove-method.md

 ## Return Value
 *Result*
 &emsp;Type: [Boolean](../boolean/boolean-data-type.md)
-**true** if the object was removed or **false** if a media object with the given ID was not present in the set.If you omit this optional return value and the operation does not execute successfully, a runtime error will occur.
+**true** if the object was removed or **false** if a media object with the given ID was not present in the set.
+If you omit this optional return value and the operation does not execute successfully, a runtime error will occur.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)